deadlyvipers/dojo_rules/introduction.md

 Hello, I'm Thiago
-my favorite part so far was git reflog, but i have to say, nobody mentioned bisect yet :(
+my favorite part so far was Electives